-- Submit their profile representing populations served by the practice/facility over the most recent 12 months.
+- Submit their profile representing populations served by the practice/facility overthe most recent 12 months.
 Provider must submit a current profile every 12 months, or more frequently if: - The number of children served changes, or - The status of the facility changes during the calendar year. - Submit valid certificates of training.
 VFC accepts completion of the CDC "You Call the Shots" Modules 10 and 16, or a certificate from DC Health's in-person Immunization 101 training.

-IMPORTANT: Providers are encouraged to complete the re-enrollment process as soon as the re-enrollment period opens.
+IMPORTANT: Providers are encouraged to complete the re-enrollment process as soon as the re-enrollment period opens and no later than December 31 of calendar year.
 Providers who fail to complete the required re-enrollment process by the designated deadline will be unable to order vaccines.